mc-smp/AdvancedServerList/docs/api/listening-for-events.md

 It is important to note, that the `ProfileEntry` can be a representation of the [`profiles` option](../profiles/index.md#profiles), the global options or a mixture of both.
 If you want to create your own instance, you'll need to use the [`ProfileEntry.Builder` class](reference/api/ch.andre601.advancedserverlist.api/profiles/profileentry/builder.md) as the `ProfileEntry` is unmodifiable.

-A convenience method in the form of `builder()` exists to create a Builder instance of the ProfileEntry with its values already pre-set.
+A convenience method in the form of [`builder()`][builder] exists to create a Builder instance of the ProfileEntry with its values already pre-set.

 [profileentry]: reference/api/ch.andre601.advancedserverlist.api/profiles/profileentry/index.md
+[builder]: reference/api/ch.andre601.advancedserverlist.api/profiles/profileentry/index.md#builder